patrickbrett/xtJSON/README.md

 }
 ```

+Any valid JavaScript expression, including mathematical expressions and functions, can be placed in backticks and they will be imported into the object as their resolved values.

-The first two result in functions that can be called on the parsed JavaScript object.
+The first two of the examples above result in functions that can be called on the parsed JavaScript object.
 The third resolves to the number 7.

+Safe mode disables this feature.

 ### Remote document embedding